radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 kubectl rollout restart statefulset/fid -n self-managed
 ```

-Note that this will restart all the pods.
+Note that this will restart all `fid-<x>` pods, beginning with the pod that has the highest number.
+For example, in a 3-node cluster (fid-0, fid-1, fid-2), the restart order will be: fid-2 first, followed by fid-1, and finally fid-0.

 Optionally, to monitor the progress of the restart, run the following command:
 ```bash